 Replacement Parts and Manufacturers Warranties

 It’s a common misconception that if the part being replaced is covered under the manufactures warranty, then the part is without cost.
-Unfortunately, there are several costs associated with processing a warranty that do become out-of-pocket expenses to the consumer.
+Unfortunately, there are several costs associated with processing a warranty that does become out-of-pocket expenses to the consumer.
 Even with seemingly insignificant repairs, like a capacitor, the company is still required to purchase the part through the manufacturer before processing the warranty and apply for a parts credit.
 Additionally, all manufacturers require the contractor to retain warranty parts for up to 90 days, at which time the manufacturer may require the contractor to return the failed component at the contractors’ expense.
 Greater repairs such as compressors and coils also require this process but ancillary parts and supplies such as refrigerant and copper fittings are never included in the manufacturers’ reimbursements and must be passed on to the consumer.
 Without a labor warranty, you will be required to pay out-of-pocket expenses and technician labor.